 — If there was just one card you could keep, which one would it be? why?”

 2. You can only get sign-up bonus on the personal version of Amex SPG once per lifetime.
-You can get it again on the business version as long as you haven’t had the card in the last 12 months.
 Personally, I think Amex SPG is overrated when it comes to low spenders.
-I recommend you read this post if you haven’t already http://milesforfamily.com/2015/08/13/is-amex-spg-still-worth-renewing/
+I recommend you read this post if you haven’t already https://milesforfamily.com/2015/08/13/is-amex-spg-still-worth-renewing/

 3. Hmm, most of my spending goes towards new bonuses, but I do try to utilize 5% categories on Chase Freedom (when I can remember).